svante-jonsson/svante-jonsson/README.md

 :office: Web/Software developer at [Plejd](https://www.plejd.com/)

 ### Additional projects :computer:
-:school: Most of my public and recent projects can be found in the [`SvanteJonssonITHS` organization](https://github.com/orgs/SvanteJonssonITHS/repositories) as they are related to my newly finished education!
+Most of my public and recent projects can be found in the [`SvanteJonssonITHS` organization](https://github.com/orgs/SvanteJonssonITHS/repositories) as they are related to my newly finished education!
+#### Favorite projects
+Some of my favorite projects from my studies are:
+- [My graduation project](https://github.com/svantejonssonITHS/examensarbete) which is a journey planner and deparutre board using the SL (Stockholms Lokaltrafik) API
+- [Domanda!](https://github.com/svantejonssonITHS/Testing-och-TypeScript-Laboration-1) which is a quiz application developed using TDD.
+This project also has awesome documentation if you like that kind of stuff 🤩
+- [A clock application](https://github.com/svantejonssonITHS/Cross-plattform-utveckling-Laboration-3) for mobile devices developed using React Native

 ### Contact :postbox:
 <a href="https://www.linkedin.com/in/svantejonsson" style="display:flex; align-items: center; gap: 0.5rem;"><img src="./assets/linkedin.png" width="18" /> LinkedIn</a>